nathanchanUBC/SciPub/README.md

 - Would recommend using the Rainbow CSV VSCode Extension for easier to read CSV's
 ## Program Setup
 1. Clone this project
-2. Replace the SciPub/input/data.csv with your personalized exported Zotero library (in CSV)
+2. Replace the SciPub/input/data.csv with your personalized exported Zotero library (in CSV).
+This is the raw data
 3. Rename the replaced file to data.csv
 ## Executing Program Using VSCode
 1. First, run clean_data.py in VSCode by pressing the arrow symbol, "Run Python File"